Celebrate Christmas Day

 Christmas Day is a public holiday in many countries worldwide, including Australia, Canada, the United Kingdom and the United States.
 Government offices, educational institutions, many businesses and post offices are closed on this day.
-If you're planning to travel with public transport, check with your local transport authority on schedule changes.
+If you plan to travel with public transport, check with the local transport authority on schedule changes.

 Christmas celebrates the birth of Jesus Christ, who Christians believe is the son of God.
-His birth date is unknown because there is little public information about his early life.
+His birth date is unknown because there is little information about his early life.
 There is disagreement among scholars on when Jesus was born.
-Many Christians celebrate Jesus’ birthday on December 25.
-Many Orthodox Christians celebrate Christmas Day on or near January 7.
+Christians celebrate Jesus’ birthday on December 25.
+Orthodox Christians celebrate Christmas Day on or near January 7.

 The word “Christmas” comes from the old English “Cristes maesse”, or the mass of Christ.
-It is probably that the Christmas date of December 25 was chosen to offset the Pagan celebrations of Saturnalia and Natalis Invicti.
-It may also be that the celebration of the birth of the “true light of the world” was set at the time of the December solstice because this is when the days in the northern hemisphere began to have more hours of sunlight.
+It is likely that the Christmas date of December 25 was chosen to offset the Pagan celebrations of Saturnalia and Natalis Invicti.
+It it also possible that the celebration of the birth of the “true light of the world” was set at the time of the December solstice because this is when the days in the northern hemisphere begin to grow longer.
 Christmas holiday customs derive from various cultures, including Teutonic, Celtic, Roman, West Asian and Christian.

 The mistletoe is a commonly used Christmas decoration.
 By tradition, people who meet under a hanging mistletoe are obliged to kiss.
 Mistletoe has pagan associations.
 For example, the druids of Gaul regarded mistletoe growing on oak trees as sent from heaven.